MakeSchool-Tutorials/Node-Reddit-Clone/P06-Sign-Up-And-Login/content.md

 <!-- -->

 > [action]
-> Update the `auth.js` controller to include a logout method:
+> Update the `auth.js` controller to include a logout method.
+Remember to put it AFTER you require all the middleware:
 >
 ```js
   // LOGOUT